BritishPandaChick/fcc-simon-game/README.md

 This project is based on starter code from the Free Code Camp YouTube channel.
 Therefore I won't be accepting any pull requests.

 ## Acknowledgements
 * Free Code Camp YouTube Channel "Simon Game for Beginners" tutorial
+* Beau Carnes